-The power trim gauge provides a visual indication of the inward-outward position of the engine's outdrive.
 This switch will maximize the performance and ride of the craft.
-When combined with optional trim tabs, the ride can achieve more performance.
+When combined with optional trim tabs, the ride can achieve better performance.

 Speedometer

 The speedometer registers forward speed in miles per hour (MPH).
 You can also use the speedometer to monitor fuel consumption and your propeller's performance.